trakBan/headline-cli/README.md

 # headline-cli
 Get your news from the terminal!

+# Passing arguments

+-h or --help is used to display what each argumen tdoes -n used for article limit - example of use is -n {number}

 # How to install

 1. Be sure you are in a right directory